-One of the major benefits of ICE arrangements found by senior leaders at the case study organisations was what one CEO described as a ‘good sanity check’ for important decisions.
-Having the chance to test how the workforce might react to major decisions in a confidential setting before they are announced gives important information and feedback to executives that they could use to reconsider a potentially problematic approach or tailor their messaging.
+One of the major benefits of ICE arrangements is having the chance to test how the workforce might react to major decisions in a confidential setting before they are announced gives important information and feedback to executives that they could use to reconsider a potentially problematic approach or tailor their messaging.

 A representative who sits on the Colleague Forum at British Business Bank discussed how ‘it gives ExCo [executive committee] a reliable sounding board.
 What a fast-growing organisation doesn’t have time to do is go out and do Doodle polls with 300 colleagues for every decision’.
 Instead, having that body of elected individuals with their ears to the ground was a great way to quickly consult workers on any proposed decision.